flhofer/docker_tutorial/#1_Container/README.md

 ## Customizing the container

 The container we created, `cont1`, is a running instance of the image `ubuntu:latest` but it can also be changed to our needs.
 We can install software and alter the configuation to what suites best to us.
+For this example we will use the small Python program in this folder.
+Download the `.py` file and put it into your working directory.

 Using the interactive mode, we can enter the container and perform all the changes.
-This time, instead of starting and stoping the container every time, we just attach and detach our console.
+This time, instead of starting and stoping the container every time, we just attach and detach it to our active console (terminal).
 So, let's start the container again.

 ```sh